Ferrite-FEM/Tensors.jl/docs/src/man/constructing_tensors.md

  3.0  4.0
 ```

-For symmetric tensors, the function is only called for the lower triangular part.
+For symmetric tensors, the function is only called for the upper triangular part.

 ## Diagonal tensors